jwood000/RcppAlgos/README.md

 [1] 2943352142120754524160000
 ```
 ### User Defined Functions
 You can also pass user defined functions by utilizing the argument `FUN`.
-This feature's main purpose is for convenience, however it is somewhat more efficient than generating all combinations/permutations and then using a function from the `apply` family.
+This feature's main purpose is for convenience, however it is somewhat more efficient than generating all combinations/permutations and then using a function from the `apply` family (N.B. the argument `Parallel` has no effect when `FUN` is employed).

 ```r
 funCustomComb = function(n, r) {